sara-sabr/ITStrategy/Strategies/TransitionToServices.md

 1. Actively and aggressively releasing datasets to the open.canada.ca portal as per the [Directive on Open Government](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=28108)
 2. Release software source code under an open source licence
 3. Publishing software source code on an internet accessible repository (e.g. GitHub, GitLab, BitBucket)
+4. Contributing back to 3rd party open source projects
-4. Moving away from Sharepoint for storing information and collaborating
+5. Moving away from Sharepoint for storing information and collaborating
-5. Maintaining a strong cyber-security awareness, knowing what not to put in the open and knowing what to do when sensitive information has been inadvertently released
+6. Maintaining a strong cyber-security awareness, knowing what not to put in the open and knowing what to do when sensitive information has been inadvertently released